-Before you continue reading, we want you to know that A Joyful Noise choirs are continuing to adapt to the changing covid 19 situation.
-Rehearsals for the 2020-21 season will begin online, but each choir will maintain its unique identity.
+Before you continue reading, we want you to know that A Joyful Noise choirs are continuing to adapt to the changing COVID 19 situation.
+Rehearsals for the 2020-21 season are being held online, with each choir maintaining its unique identity.
 We will move to in person rehearsals and concerts when Alberta Health guidelines allow, and when singers are comfortable.
-On line options will be available all season.
+Online options will be available all season.

 Besides weekly rehearsals, A Joyful Noise offers members of all three choirs additional learning opportunities such as small group rehearsals and workshops in music theory and improvisation.
 You will find yourself capable of doing things you never thought you could, while having fun and enjoying the company of others in our choral community.

 “When a group comes together for a single purpose and creates true ensemble (whether it is at work, in the community, in church, or in music), powerful things happen and lives are changed.”